mikeroyal/Game-Console-Dev-Guide/README.md

 ## Firmware Tools, Libraries, and Frameworks

+[Heimdall](https://github.com/Benjamin-Dobell/Heimdall) is a cross-platform open-source tool suite used to flash firmware (aka ROMs) onto Samsung mobile devices.

+[Nexmon](https://github.com/seemoo-lab/nexmon) is a C-based firmware patching framework for Broadcom/Cypress WiFi chips that enables you to write your own firmware patches, for example, to enable monitor mode with radiotap headers and frame injection.

+[Firmware Analysis Toolkit](https://github.com/attify/firmware-analysis-toolkit) is a toolkit built in order to help security researchers analyze and identify vulnerabilities in IoT and embedded device firmware.
+This is built in order to use for the ["Offensive IoT Exploitation"](https://www.attify-store.com/collections/training/products/offensive-iot-exploitation) training conducted by [Attify](https://attify.com/).

+[Firmware Analysis and Comparison Tool](https://github.com/fkie-cad/FACT_core) is a tool intended to automate most of the firmware analysis process.
+It unpacks arbitrary firmware files and processes several analyses.
+Additionally, it can compare several images or single files.

+[Mellanox firmware update and query utility](https://www.mellanox.com/support/firmware/mlxup-mft) is a utility that enables scanning the server machine for available Mellanox adapters and indicates whether firmware update is required for each adapter.

+[Mellanox FlexBoot](https://www.mellanox.com/products/adapter-software/flexboot) is a multiprotocol remote boot technology that delivers unprecedented flexibility in how IT Managers can provision or repurpose their datacenter servers.
+FlexBoot enables remote boot over InfiniBand or Ethernet using Boot over InfiniBand, over Ethernet, or Boot over iSCSI (Bo-iSCSI).
+Combined with Virtual Protocol Interconnect (VPI) technologies available in ConnectX®-3 and onwards adapters, FlexBoot gives IT Managers the flexibility to deploy servers with one adapter card into InfiniBand or Ethernet networks with the ability to boot from LAN or remote storage targets.

 [Coreboot](https://doc.coreboot.org/getting_started/index.html) is a replacement for your BIOS / UEFI with a strong focus on boot speed, security and flexibility.
 It is designed to boot your operating system as fast as possible without any compromise to security, with no back doors.

 [TianoCore](https://www.tianocore.org/) is a community project supporting an open source implementation of the Unified Extensible Firmware Interface (UEFI).
 EDK II is a modern, feature-rich, cross-platform firmware development environment for the UEFI and UEFI Platform Initialization (PI) specifications.